AlfredoHernandezJr/PageDescrambler/README.md

-# FunProject
+# Descrambler
- Solves a specifc scrambled type of Manga page
+ Simple Python program the descrambles a manga page obtained from inspect element on websites such as pocket shonen magazine